Huulamnguyen/noshow-medical-appoinment-prediction/README.md

 7. How does the presence of outliers change the prediction performance for the no-show statuses?

 ### Method:
-This report applies CRISP-DM, which stands for CRoss-Industry Standard Process for Data Mining
+This report applies CRISP-DM, which stands for CRoss-Industry Standard Process for Data Mining.
+For more inforamtion, please view **Capstone Report** file